ComScore

 FP Movement

 Youthful athleisure—we're talking the garb of Zillennials, the demographic between millennials and Generation Z, i.e., 20-somethings—is the bullseye here.
 These 'fits take wearers from dance class to track practice to study breaks, looking casual cool and never trying too hard.
 That’s the breezy value prop at FP Movement, a mid-range athleisure brand that delivers seasonal separates in bright colors and trendy-but-never-vulgar shapes.
 Pants and leggings average around the $100 price point, while jackets run around $200.
 The FP Movement Hit The Slopes Shawl Jacket ($168), is one of the brand’s best-selling silhouettes.
 What’s unique about FP Movement is how there’s something in the line that will be flattering to a wide range of female shapes and sports enthusiasms—the brand creates equally cute tennis skirts, ski jumpsuits and running shorts.
-Plus, we love the free shipping and returns.
+Bonus: There's free shipping and returns.

 Best for Surfer Chic